-This product is made with the same high quality ingredients used in their people products.
+Joy Organics pet Treats are made with the same high-quality ingredients used in their people products.
 Personally, it helps our dog Artemis with her separation anxiety when we leave the house.

 Now it’s time for your neighbor to actually interact physically with your Pittie.
 Have them start communicating as mentioned earlier and if your dog is calm and eager, have them pet him/her.
 Petting a dog is a good way to get rid of the fear for good.

 Prepare your neighbor for an on slough of hugs and kisses.
 This is why we love our Pit Bulls!
 You know love, love but if your neighbor isn’t warned ahead of time they might feel scared again and there goes all that hard work!